Senior Technician - Data Manager & Bioinformatics Lead

 MS in Aquaculture & Biology, Nord University (2018)

 Alex graduated from Nord University with a MS in Aquaculture & Biology.
 His thesis involved the epigenetic study of farmed fish.
-After working two years at OIST's Core Facilities (SQC), Alex is now the data manager and bioinformatics lead for the Biodesign Unit, where he supports other members in their research, while also finding ways to implement AI to streamline lab operations.
+After working two years at OIST's Core Facilities (SQC), Alex is now the data manager and bioinformatics lead for the Biodesign Unit, where he supports other members in their research, while also attempting to find ways to keep up with AI advancements.

 In his spare time, Alex can be found freediving at the depths of the ocean trying to escape the overstimulating outside world, or attempting to cook some delicious meals (and failing).